-Justin Trudeau might get re-elected

-(iii) A diet that's high in salt must increase your risk of stroke.
+2. Put the following arguments into standard form.
+In this exercise do add any unstated premises or conclusion, in parentheses.
+(Watch out for sarcasm - write down what the person really means!)
+[2 marks each] (i) People say I should get my kids vaccinated, but I just can't take that risk.
+Who wants their children to be autistic? (ii) Unlike his father, Justin Trudeau doesn't have a great brain.
+But don't be too quick to dismiss his chances of re-election.
+Jean Chrétien wasn't exactly a rocket scientist either, and he won three elections. (iii) A diet that's high in salt must increase your risk of stroke.
 Think about it.
 Eating too much salt has been shown to raise blood pressure in some people, and we know that high blood pressure is a risk factor for stroke.
 It follows that, if you eat a lot of salt, your blood pressure will increase, and hence you'll have a higher chance of a stroke.

-Salt raises blood pressure High blood pressure is a risk factor for stroke

-High salt diet increases risk of stroke

-- 3. Paraphrase the following sentences into one of Aristotle's forms (A, E, I and O) from the square of opposition.
+3. Paraphrase the following sentences into one of Aristotle's forms (A, E, I and O) from the square of opposition.
 (Avoid negative and compound subjects and predicates.)
-[2 marks each] - (i) Not every boy likes to play in mud.

-Some boys do not like to play in mud.

-(ii) There aren't any bars in Langara College.

-No thing in Langara College is a bar.

-(iii) Battery-powered cars do exist, actually.

-Some cars are battery powered

-(iv) Only bankers drive Ferraris.

-All Ferrari drivers are bankers.

-- 4. For each of the following sentences, write down anything that is not strictly stated, but is suggested by conversational implication.
-[2 marks each] - (i) Apart from Greece, I'd say the European economies will pull through this crisis.
+[2 marks each] (i) Not every boy likes to play in mud. (ii) There aren't any bars in Langara College. (iii) Battery-powered cars do exist, actually. (iv) Only bankers drive Ferraris.
+4 . (i) For each of the following sentences, write down anything that is not strictly stated, but is suggested by conversational implication.
+[2 marks each] Apart from Greece, I'd say the European economies will pull through this crisis. (ii) I'm still alive.
+[In response to the question: "How was your date last night?"] (iii) If you show me a doctor's note then I'll grant you an extension. (iv) Americans, when you meet them outside America, are actually quite broad-minded.

-Greece will not pull through the crisis

-(ii) I'm still alive.
-[In response to the question: "How was your date last night?"]

-The date went badly.

-(iii) If you show me a doctor's note then I'll grant you an extension.

-If you don't show me a doctor's note then I won't grant an extension.

-(iv) Americans, when you meet them outside America, are actually quite broad-minded.

-Inside America, Americans are not broad minded.

-- 5. For each of the following arguments: (a) Write the argument in standard form. (b) Say whether or not the argument is valid. (c) If it's valid, then show this with either a Venn diagram or a proof.
+5. For each of the following arguments: (a) Write the argument in standard form. (b) Say whether or not the argument is valid. (c) If it's valid, then show this with either a Venn diagram or a proof.
 If it's invalid, then describe a possible situation where the premises are true and the conclusion is false.
-[3 marks each] - (i) All cats are lazy, but some cats are adorable.
-So some lazy things are adorable.

-(ii) All charities ask for money.
-Therefore some charities are fraudulent, since fraudulent operations all ask for money.

-(iii) Not all scientists are atheists.
+[3 marks each] (i) All cats are lazy, but some cats are adorable.
+So some lazy things are adorable. (ii) All charities ask for money.
+Therefore some charities are fraudulent, since fraudulent operations all ask for money. (iii) Not all scientists are atheists.
 We know this because some scientists are priests, but no priest is an atheist.

-6. For each of the following arguments identify the type of inference (modus ponens, affirming the consequent, modus tollens, denying the antecedent) and say whether or not it is deductively valid .
+6. 6.
+For each of the following arguments identify the type of inference (modus ponens, affir the consequent, modus tollens, denying the antecedent) and say whether or not it is deductively valid .
 [2 marks each] (i) My son doesn't cry unless he's badly injured.
 That's means he really is hurt, because he's bawling right now.
-Type: MT Valid?
-YES (ii) People who have a realistic view of themselves tend to get depressed.
+Type: Valid? (ii) People who have a realistic view of themselves tend to get depressed.
 Now, I am just such a realist, so I'm likely to get depressed at some point.
-Type: MP Valid?
-YES (iii) ) Rachel will do well, if she studies hard.
+Type: Valid? (iii) Rachel will do well, if she studies hard. will not do well.
 But she is not studying hard, is she?
-Hence Rachel will not do well.
-Type: DA Valid?
-NO (iv) If Descartes is right, then animals are just complex machines, with no conscious experiences.
-But obviously animals are conscious, so Descartes is wrong.
-Type: MT Valid?
-YES (v) A dog will bite a person only if it feels threatened.
-In this case the dog didn't bite anyons obviously it did not feel threatened.
-Type: DA or AC Valid?
-NO
+Hence Rachel Type: Valid? (iv) If Descartes is right, then animals are juexperiences.
+But obviously animals are • Type: Valid? (v) A dog will bite a person only if it feels t so obviously it did not feel threatened. didn't bite anyone, Type: Valid?